-Today’s crop of online messaging platforms is well-suited to match the pace of a RERO-guided process.
+Today’s crop of messaging platforms is well-suited to match the pace of a RERO-guided process.
 Provide all project contributors—especially those who work remotely—with a single, always-available venue for productive discussions.
-For our money, the best open source option of the bunch is Mattermost.
-It does just about everything Slack can do—file sharing, real-time chat, robust integrations—while also letting you access the source code.

-Set a few parameters for the team around best practices to keep the channel positive and productive.
+Set a few parameters for the team around best practices to keep your platform positive and productive.
 Without at least a few rules in place, channels and threads can quickly become side-tracked and GIF-overloaded.
 Describe the purpose of each channel when it’s created so that everyone knows why it exists and what you’re there to do.

-With project files accessible to anyone with a modern browser, you won’t have to worry about “I can’t open it” issues that arise when your PC-loving executive goes to review work from the Mac-loving design team.
+With project files accessible to anyone, you won’t have to worry about “I can’t open it” issues between PCs and Macs.
 And when revision histories are updated automatically, it’s easy to revisit previous drafts and chronicle the journey you’ve taken.